tiffanygrantrdh/CybersecurityProject1/README.md

-- _Which file is the playbook? install-elk.yml, filebeat-playbook.yml, and metricbeat-playbook.yml
+- Which file is the playbook? install-elk.yml, filebeat-playbook.yml, and metricbeat-playbook.yml
-- Where do you copy it?_ /etc/ansible and /etc/ansible/roles
+- Where do you copy it? /etc/ansible and /etc/ansible/roles
-- _Which file do you update to make Ansible run the playbook on a specific machine?
+- Which file do you update to make Ansible run the playbook on a specific machine?
 Ansible hosts file at /etc/ansible/hosts to configure specific machines or groups.
--How do I specify which machine to install the ELK server on versus which to install Filebeat on?_The playbook will specify which machine to install to based on the hosts file.
+- How do I specify which machine to install the ELK server on versus which to install Filebeat on?_The playbook will specify which machine to install to based on the hosts file.
-- _Which URL +do you navigate to in order to check that the ELK server is running? http://13.64.67.132:5601/app/kibana
+- Which URL +do you navigate to in order to check that the ELK server is running? http://13.64.67.132:5601/app/kibana

 The specific commands the user will need to run to download the playbook, update the files, etc._